-There were separate complaints policies and procedures in place, one for HSC patients and one for private patients that provided clear instructions for the patients and staff to follow.
+The complaints policy and procedure provided clear instructions for patients and staff to follow.
 Patients and/or their representatives were made aware of how to make a complaint by way of the patient's guide and information on display in the practice.